LUTZ BUSINESS INSIGHTS

 dirty data?
 6 ways to cleanse a database

-tony desantis, data analytics manager
+tony desantis, data analytics director

 Organizations can only make truly effective strategic decisions when the data they review is dependably accurate.
 This level of accuracy is challenging to obtain and maintain, as data integrity tends to degrade over time.
 Inaccuracies tend to creep in through lack of controls within a system or process, staff error or inaccurate changes made by users, customers, etc. Businesses must be proactive to ensure they do everything possible to keep their database information clean and accurate.